antiwork/.github/profile/README.md

 We reward bounties based on contributions.
 You can choose a % of it to take as stock options at our last 409a valuation.

+To ensure people only get paid for bug-free code, bounties may take up to 90 days to get paid.

 Looking for guidance?
 [Join our Antiwork OSS Telegram group](https://t.me/+vg31gHiNc3c0OThh)